Baking With Blueberries

 Blueberrys is one of the few fruits that I buy out of season and that is shipped from abroad (the others are bananas and satsumas).
 Although UK blueberry production is apparantly on the increase, still much of it comes from abroad.
 Blueberries it seems have a long shelf life and are easily shipped from the country of origin,(and not flown) often from Chile.

-In fact some articles seem to suggest they are displacing them.
+Apparently in the last couple of years blueberries have become more popular than raspberries.
+Some articles seem to suggest they are displacing them.
 I hope not.
 I don’t really see them as either or.
 In fact they are lovely eaten together with yoghurt!

 Blueberry Cookies – A Real Treat

 Having said all that, I don’t think we can claim that blueberry cookies are all that health giving.
 It is just good to have a bit of goodness in a cookie.
-I also checked up to see if a cooked blue berry is just as good for you as a raw one and the good news is that, although there is some alteration in the composition they are just as good for you
+I also checked up to see if a cooked blueberry is just as good for you as a raw one and the good news is that, although there is some alteration in the composition they are just as good for you

 Easy, Low Cost Cookie Recipe